-pandas support several ways to filter by column value, DataFrame.query() method is the most used to filter the rows based on the expression and returns a new DataFrame after applying the column filter.
-In case you want to update the existing or referring DataFrame use inplace=True
+Pandas support several ways to filter by column value, DataFrame.query() function is the most used to filter rows based on a specified expression, returning a new DataFrame with the applied column filter.
+To update the existing or referring DataFrame use inplace=True

 argument.
 Alternatively, you can also use DataFrame[] with loc[] and DataFrame.apply().